bellaz89/VPIInteropREPL/README.md

 # GHDL interop test REPL

-This is a test project to make a REPL using GHDL VPI interface.
+This is a test project to make a REPL using VPI interface.

 ## Requirements

-1. GHDL : note that ghdl-mcode is not supported, therefore either ghdl-gcc or ghdl-llvm has to be installed.
-The GHDL command to use is selected using the GHDL system variable.
+1. GHDL or Icarus Verilog
-2. boost-fiber and boost-context.
-These are necessary to make a high-performance context-switch.
+2. boost-interprocess.
+This is necessary to make a high-performance context-switch.
 3. a modern C++11 compliant compiler (either gcc or clang).

 Note that only linux is supported

 ## Usage

-A vhdl source has to be provided as well as the top component module. adder.vhd is provided as an example:
+A vhdl/verilog source has to be provided as well as the top component module. adder.vhd is provided as an example for GHDL:

 ```vhdl
 library ieee;